CmndrSalamander/Wave-Function-Collapse/about.md

 permalink: /about/
 ---

-I am a sophomore studying computer science at The University of Michigan.
+I am a sophomore studying Computer Science at The University of Michigan.